poojamundhada/BI-Portfolio/Marketing-Performance-Project/README.md

 # 📈 Marketing Performance – Power BI Dashboard Project

-This Power BI project provides actionable insights into marketing campaign effectiveness, lead generation, source performance, and ROI.
-It is designed to support data-driven marketing strategies and optimize channel investments.
+This Power BI dashboard is built to monitor and track all key **Digital Marketing KPIs**, with a focus on **app and web analytics**.
+It helps stakeholders:

+- ✅ Track performance across digital marketing channels
+- ✅ Gain insights to **increase marketing effectiveness**
+- ✅ Identify areas to optimize campaign and channel investments

 ## 💡 Business Benefits